FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 properties `sizeCube1` and `sizeCube2` that drive the sizes of two simple cubes respectively.
 Then changing the property `sizeCube1` should only cause the first cube to be marked for recomputation and not the second.
 This test would currently fail in FreeCAD.
-As of now, FreeCAD has not tests for recomputation, but this implementation will provide a test suite for recomputation and dependency checking.
+As of now, FreeCAD has few tests for recomputation, but this implementation will provide a test suite for recomputation and dependency checking.

-For exposed properties, the flag `App::Property::Status::User4` will be changed to `App::Property::Status::Exposed`.
+For input properties, the flag `App::Property::Status::User4` will be changed to `App::Property::Status::Input`.
 Please note that `User1`, `User2`, and `User3` are already in use for various purposes.
-The exposed properties will be incorporated into the recomputation logic and tests will be provided for this as well.
+The input properties will be incorporated into the recomputation logic and tests will be provided for this as well.

 ### Phase 2: Adding variant links

 The second phase will add the logic for acquiring variant links.
-This is composed of adding property intercept, the variant extension, and incorporating the variant extension into `App::Link`.
+This is composed of adding property intercept, the variant extension, introducing a flag `App::Property::Status::Exposed` and incorporating the variant extension into `App::Link`.

-More background on **intercepting property access** can be found on the forum [[11](#ref11)].
+More background on **intercepting property access** can be found on the forum [[10](#ref10)].
 A typical property access for a float property is listed below:

 ```c++
 void PropertyFloat::setValue(double lValue)